 Achieving orgasm relies on a number of factors.
 The most critical issue is that an individual must have the necessary responsiveness.
 Responsiveness is a male characteristic.
 So men are much more likely to experience orgasm than women are.
 Further factors include a degree of privacy, a degree of confidence for men in the sociable situation and a relaxed state of mind.

+A man may not want his performance observed in case it is judged lacking.
 Like a carnivore after a kill, a man doesn’t want to have to fight off competitors.
-He may not want his performance observed in case it is judged lacking.
 Foremost a man wants to concentrate on the eroticism of the scenario so that he can enjoy the best release.
 He doesn’t want any interruptions until he has ejaculated.
 He may not want a partner to be distracted.
 Women want privacy because of embarrassment.

 One of the key characteristics of orgasm is that it occurs sporadically.
 This is difficult to appreciate when an individual is highly responsive.
 It is much easier to see when a person is less responsive.
 Due to the novelty of the situation, a man may ejaculate spontaneously if he is highly aroused, young or inexperienced.
 Women never orgasm spontaneously.
 Female orgasm must always be consciously generated.
 Men also have to work at achieving arousal to a greater or lesser degree depending on their responsiveness.

-We do not experience the same sensations every time we have an orgasm.
+We do not experience the exact same sensations every time we have an orgasm.
 On some occasions the feelings of release are much more satisfying than on others.
-Factors that affect orgasm quality include: our pent-up need for sexual release, our ability to achieve a mental focus on eroticism and probably general factors such as our general state of well-being.
+Factors that affect the quality of our orgasm include: our pent-up need for sexual release, our ability to achieve a mental focus on eroticism and factors such as our general state of well-being.
 Orgasm ends the arousal cycle.
 It ideally involves enjoying psychological stimuli (conscious erotic fantasy or a subconscious response to eroticism) combined with genital stimulation (of the tumescent sex organ: penis or clitoris) that culminates in the release of sexual tension (in the form of an orgasm) followed by a pleasurable aftermath (of orgasm) including waves of post-climax echoes and sensations of lassitude.